shivamthecreator/weblearning/README.md

 # weblearning
 this repository is all about html,css code.
-In this repository all the advanced html,css code is used.
+In this repository all the advanced html tag as well as all the advanced css properties is used.